BOLL7708/OpenVROverlayPipe/README.md

 ## Payload Specification
 These are the JSON payloads you send to the server via the active WebSockets connection.

-**Note**: The values seen are the default values when not provided.
+**Note**: The values seen are the default values when nothing is provided.
 Keep in mind that `custom` needs to be set to `true` for the custom notification to be used.
 ### Standard Notification
 The minimum to provide for this is `title` and `message`, those are mandatory to be able to show a notification at all.
 ```jsonc